ZBD API is migrating the terminology from ZBD Gamertags to ZBD Usernames. There are no breaking changes to you as a developer.

 Alice will effectively be paying the Project Wallet in this scenario.

-Once payment is settled, you can use the Send Bitcoin to ZBD Username endpoint and send the same amount to Bob.
+Once payment is settled, you can use the Send Bitcoin to ZBD Gamertag endpoint and send the same amount to Bob.
 When this second payment settles you can then transfer the sword asset inside the game.

 While this technically involves two transactions, it provides a bit more control to the Developer that wishes to manage the transfer of assets/in-game items a bit more closely and with more checks and balances in place.
 Both approaches are recommended.